-Leasehold land is depreciated over the lease term ranges from 60 years to 94 years.
+Leasehold land is depreciated over the lease term of 50 years.
 Freehold land is not depreciated.
 Building-in-progress is not depreciated as the asset is not available for use.
 All other property, plant and equipment are depreciated on the straight line basis to write off the cost of the property, plant and equipment over their estimated useful lives.